 - Link expiry and usage limit – After a period of time or a number of clicks, the access link will become invalid.
 Users are unable to directly access the protected content via the link from that moment on.

 - Access link permission by roles – Not all users can unlock the secure content with the bypass or access link.
-You can allow specific roles to use the link and view the protected content only.
+You can allow specific logged-in roles to use the link and view the protected content only.

 - Multiple access links per post – If your content is locked away with multiple passwords, you’re able to generate different access links.
 Each link matches with one password.

 - Search indexing – The plugin enables you to block Google and other search engines from indexing your original page URL as well as the access links.
-This means nobody can look for your shielded content in any search result pages.
+This means nobody can look for your shielded content in any search result page.

 - Password protect child pages – When you cover a page with a password form, all its child pages will be automatically assigned the same password.
 However, you have to generate access links for these child pages manually.

-There are 2 main steps you need to take to create access links for password protected pages: lock the content with a password, then generate an access link associated with that password.
+There are 2 main steps you need to take to create access links for password-protected pages: lock the content with a password, then generate an access link associated with that password.

 Step 1: Password protect the content